Quy Nhơn: Transportation

 Quy Nhon is served by Vietnam Airlines, Bamboo Airways, VietJet Air and Pacific Airlines through Phu Cat Airport, with flights to Hanoi and Ho Chi Minh City.

 Quy Nhơn railway station could be reached by a branch off the main line of the North–South railway, but this line was suspended in May 2016.
-Reunification express trains stop only in Diêu Trì railway station, which is around 10 km west of Quy Nhon.
+Reunification express trains stop only in Diêu Trì railway station in Tuy Phước, near Quy Nhơn.

 Quy Nhơn Port is located in the eastern tip of Quy Nhơn.